rishnt/Stream/README.md

 .collect(Collectors.toList());

 ______________________________________________________
-Non terminal methods are used for processing and always returm a stream of objects and Terminal Operstions always execute before the termination of the program and after non terminal and terminal operations are carried on the stream given after non terminal operations
+#### Non terminal methods are used for processing and always returm a stream of objects and Terminal Operstions always execute before the termination of the program and after non terminal and terminal operations are carried on the stream given after non terminal operations

-[Terminal operations]
+## terminal Operations
 collect()
 count()
 min(val1,val2)